zettlrobert/notes/linux/README.md

 ### Log Monitoring
 Log Directory = /var/log

+* boot
-* boot -- system boot or reboot how memory is cleaned up if issues exist
+  * system boot or reboot how memory is cleaned up if issues exist
-* chronyd = NTP  -- any type of changes we make on the chronyd service
+* chronyd = NTP
+  * any type of changes we make on the chronyd service
+* cron
-* cron  -- if a job or process the activity is logged here
+  * if a job or process the activity is logged here
+* maillog
-* maillog  -- send mail daemon income and outgoing mails are recorded here
+  * send mail daemon income and outgoing mails are recorded here
+* secure
-* secure  -- records all logging in and logging out activity
+  * records all logging in and logging out activity
+* **messages**
-* **messages** - if there is an issue with the machine look at this log!!!
+  * if there is an issue with the machine look at this log!!!
- * grep -i error messages
+ * grep -i
+   * rror messages
-* httpd  --
+* httpd

 ### System Maintenance Commands